Of all the things I once took for granted while living in France, finding tasty fresh bread when I stepped outside is what I miss the most.

 Is this to say all native French baguettes are tasty?
 Mais non.
 The price of bread was regulated by the French government until 1978.
 To cut corners and save money, many boulangers allowed quality to decline in the 1960s (using commercial yeast for example.)
 It was the time of mass-production as cheaper pain industriel (mass produced bread) was sold all over France.
 The French were no fools, and consumption dropped.
 To top it all, they started watching their diets as carbohydrates got a bad rap.
 Ironically, French bread was exported quite successfully at the time.
 Japan and other European countries became profitable markets for French bread manufacturers.

 La restauration rapide (fast food industry) “à la française” took off in the 1980s thanks to several innovations including the use of frozen bread dough.
-Who has never purchased a sandwich chez la Brioche Dorée, the fast-growing French fast food chain, owned by the Le Duff group?
+Who has never purchased a sandwich chez la Brioche Dorée, the fast-growing French fast food chain?

 |As of 2011, la Brioche Dorée is represented in 23 American states!|